shannonmoeller/find-config/README.md

 - `filename` `String` - Name of the configuration file to find.
 - `options` `{Object=}` - Same as `findConfig()`.

 Finds and requires the first matching config file, if any.
-Implies `asModule` is `true`.
+Implies `module` is `true`.

 ```js
 var version = findConfig.require('package.json').version;